Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 Church of St. Michael the Archangel

-Consecrated as the Church of St. Michael the Archangel in 1991 by the Ukrainian Greek Catholic Church, the church was previously called the Carmelite Church.
+Consecrated as the Church of St. Michael the Archangel in 1991 by the Ukrainian Greek Catholic Church, the site was previously called the Carmelite Church.
 Inside, light streams through the stained-glass window and frescoes decorate the walls.

 Armenian Cathedral

 The Armenian Cathedral began as a small church that was built in 1363.
-The church, which was extended multiple times – and was even used as storage by the Soviets – is currently being renovated.
+The structure, which was extended multiple times – and was even used as storage by the Soviets – is currently being renovated.

 Bernadine Church and Monastery